Find Grad Schools

 98 Yearly Graduations

 National University is the 12th most popular school in the nation for students seeking a master's degree in organizational leadership.
 Each year, around 18,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $13,320 per year, while in-state graduate students, on average, pay $15,912 per year.
 During the most recent year for which we have data, 98 people received their master's degree in organizational leadership from National University.
-Around 55% of these students were from an underrepresented racial-ethnic group, and 47% were women.
+Of these students, 51% were women and 51% were members of underrepresented racial-ethnic groups.

 #13